vcmerritt/nginx/README.md

 8)  Select Groups Tab, and edit the LDAP Filter to add the following: <br>
     ```  bash
     (&(|(objectclass=organizationalPerson)(objectclass=organizationalUnit)(objectclass=person)(objectclass=top)(objectclass=user))(|(cn=Next_*)))

+    Note:  Using the filter in step 8 above, only AD groups that begin with Next_ will appear as valid groups in NextCloud.
     ```

 9)  Select the Advanced Tab <br>
     a)  Expand Directory Settings <br>
     b)  Enter the Search DN's for Users and Groups in the "Base User Tree", and "Base Group Tree" respectively: <br>